carlzulauf/opt_struct/README.md

 # The Opt Struct

-A struct around a hash
+A struct around a hash.
+Great for encapsulating actions with complex configuration, like interactor/action classes.

 ```ruby
 gem "opt_struct"